Walking Shoes For People With Flat Feet

 - Firm sole – this is something that is definitely needed with a walking shoe.
 Having a hard and inflexible heel and mid-sole will ensure that you will be able to use the shoe in many different environments.

 - The front part of the shoe, known as the “toe box”, should still be flexible and allow the toes to bend as you walk.
 A key phrase to look for is a stiff or hard “EVA midsole” – any shoe with this feature is a good buy.

 - The heel area of the shoe needs to be very supportive to prevent the ankle from twisting or bending when walking.
 If you are hiking on uneven ground, your ankle will be under greater pressure, so having the additional support is crucial.

 - Weatherproof materials such as Goretex are great additions to any walking shoe.
-Also try to ensure that the soles are made from a good quality rubber to help with the grip.
+Also, try to ensure that the soles are made from good quality rubber to help with the grip.